spl-sem/SPL-Seminar_W15/README.md

 This is a discussion seminar with weekly meetings.
 In each meeting, we discuss a scientific article.
 The following weekly activities are required:

 - Reading a scientific article
-- Writing a short summary (max.
-1/2 page)
+- Writing a short summary (around 1/2 page)
 - Active participation in the discussion of the content

 In addition to the weekly activities, a final project consisting of a 4-page research paper and a presentation that discuss one related topic of your choice is required.
 Your project presents an open-problem you have identified through the papers read in the course and includes a potential solution.
 You will be required to present your paper at the end of the course.